 Disclaimer: these tips are mainly for on-piste advanced carving skiing.
 But I honestly think that the best skiers are the most complete ones.
 I strongly agree with the following:

-One of the things that expert skiers have in common is that they can create supreme edge angles in the turn (like you see in the World Cup!).
+One of the things that expert skiers have in common is that they can build supreme edge angles in the turn (like you see in the World Cup!).
 Why they would do that?
-In short, to make the shortest radius carved turn possible.
-In a carved turn, the more edge angle you produce, the more the ski will bend, and the shorter the radius of the turn will be.
+Well… in short, just to make the shortest radius carved turn possible.
+In a carved turn, the more edge angle you produce, the more the ski will bend, and the shorter the radius of the generated arc.
 Edge angle is the most important factor to determine how much a ski will bend.
 The load is secondary, and it is created mainly by the skier’s natural weight balancing on the ski.
-The amount of load depends primarily on the skier’s speed. advanced skiing
+The amount of this load depends primarily on the skier’s speed. advanced skiing

-Generating amazing angles correctly is about keeping always our balance over the outside ski during the turn.
+Generating this amazing angles correctly during a turn means keeping always our balance over the outside ski.
 Balancing predominantly over the outside ski is the most efficient and stable way to turn.
-As an example, and to illustrate it, when we are running and want to change direction suddenly, we always lean on the outside leg to change direction.
+To illustrate it, imagine we are running straight down a flat, empty street and want to change direction suddenly, we always lean on the outside leg to push and move sideways.
+So we balance on the opposite leg to the side we want to go.
+Or in other words, on the external leg.
+That is the most stable and efficient way to change direction.
+In skiing, it’s just the same.

 It is important to note that, in order to generate outside ski pressure, we have to think in terms of BALANCE.
-We should balance mainly on the outside ski indirectly, that is by unweighting the inside ski.
-So we don’t push or step with the outside leg, we just balance on it, by flexing/unweighting the inside one.
+And we should balance mainly on the outside ski but in an indirect way, that is by unweighting the inside ski.

-The five most important elements for achieving that “full range carving turns” correctly (in my humble opinion) are:
+In my humble opinion, the ten most important elements for achieving that “full range carving turns” correctly are:

 1) High speed (and/or steep slopes)